johnwright/diffa/release-notes/next.md

 * [127] - Support for infinite panning on the heat map
 * [132] - Made sure that a change to a pair or endpoint config results in a change the Etag returned when querying for differences
 * [134] - Reduce startup and pair registration time by using Apache httpclient instead of Jersey.
+* [149] - Curtail accumulation of open file descriptors by closing the IndexWriter of each pair on a regular basis.

 ## Library Upgrades